mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _entity_topologydescription:

 - TopologyDescription.
+An entity representing a client's `TopologyDescription
+  <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#topologydescription>`__
-An entity representing a client's TopologyDescription at a certain point in time.
+  at a certain point in time.
 These entities are not defined in `createEntities`_ but are instead created via `recordTopologyDescription`_ test runner operations.

 This is an exhaustive list of supported types for the entity map.
 Test runners MUST raise an error if an attempt is made to store an unsupported type in the